hkadm/ollama_gpu_test/test_result/Test_total.md

 # Basic Performance Metrics for Testing Nvidia Video Cards

 The value of speed in (tokens per second) does not depend on the size of `ctx`.
+Prompt: Generate Tetris game on HTML and JS.

 | GPU                              | Model             | Tokens/sec (average) | max ctx | Load (sec) average | Generate (sec) average | Note |
 |----------------------------------|-------------------|----------------------|---------|--------------------|------------------------|------|